rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 <hr>

-## Part 5: Typing
+## Part 5: Typing & Miscellaneous

+### Getting Better Faster

--   Coding JavaScript often means reaching for keys that you're not used to.
+-   Coding often means reaching for keys that you're not used to.
 Take 2-5 minutes every day to practice if you're rusty!
--   Try `typing.io` that specifically lets you practice typing code (letters and other characters!)
+-   Try `typing.io` that specifically lets you practice typing code (letters and other characters!).
--   You can also google `learn to type free` - to find the right typing practice for you, even going back and practicing touch typing regular characters can help you speed up
+-   You can also google `learn to type free` to find the right typing practice for you, even going back and practicing touch typing regular characters can help you speed up.

+### Workflow Suggestions

+-   Download the repo for every lecture/lab/exercise, and place it in the appropriate directory within your `/sei` folder to stay organized.
+-   Only fork and clone homework assignments that you will need to turn in via pull request.
+-   I strongly recommend using [Dark Mode](https://support.apple.com/en-us/HT208976) on your Mac, in [Visual Studio Code](https://code.visualstudio.com/docs/getstarted/themes), and wherever else possible to reduce eye strain and blue light exposure.

 <hr>